An introduction to the categorical p-adic Langlands program: Categorical p -adic local Langlands conjectures

-where by abuse of notation we use the same notation for the functor on the (informally defined) derived categories.
-In \cite{MR3264764} Orlik and Strauch have described the (topologically) irreducible subquotients of some locally analytic principal series representations.
-More precisely, they describe the irreducible subquotients of $({\rm Ind}_B^G\delta)^{\rm la}$ for locally algebraic characters $\delta:T\rightarrow L^\times$.
+We mention that Orlik and Strauch \cite{MR3264764} have described the (topologically) irreducible subquotients of some locally analytic principal series representations.
+More precisely, they describe the irreducible subquotients of $({\rm Ind}_B^G\delta)^{\rm an}$ for locally algebraic characters $\delta:T\rightarrow L^\times$.
 The main tool of their study is the construction of certain bi-functors $\mathcal{F}_P^G(-,-)$ that map a pair $(M,\pi)$ consisting of a Lie-algebra representation $M$ in the BGG category $\mathcal{O}$ (such that the action of ${\rm Lie}\, P$ on $M$ can be integrated to a $P$-action) and a smooth representation $\pi$ of the Levi of $P$ to a locally analytic representation of $G$.
 We recall part of their construction.
-For the sake of simplicity we will restrict the discussion to the case $P=B$.
-In fact we expect that the construction of Orlik--Strauch extends to functors
+In fact it makes sense to speculate that the construction of Orlik--Strauch extends to functors

 that behave similarly to parabolic induction, see Expectation \ref{EH:existenceofFBG} below.